-As so often happens, when one fashion change happens, the rationale for another is created.
+As so often happens, when one fashion change occurs, the rationale for another is created.
 The very full sleeves that were the rage created the need for alternative outerwear.
 It was difficult to force these large sleeves into coats and so cloaks were worn.
-Short capes with longer front ends called pelerines become quite popular as did chemisettes (under bodices of net or lace) for low-necked gowns.
+Short capes with longer front ends called pelerines become quite popular as did chemisettes (under-bodices of net or lace) for low-necked gowns.
 The focus was clearly on femininity.
 Aprons were popular accessories.